 A related but separate cause of delays in processing disability claims is the overall poor state of the SSD claim package.
 An ideal SSD claim package is complete with all of the client’s medical records, including physical examination notes, lab results, x-ray and MRI reports, therapy notes, and a stream of records documenting the entire course of treatment by as many doctors as the client sought treatment from or consulted with.

-But beyond mere completeness, your claim for SSD benefits should be well organized, thoroughly prepared with the intent of making the file assessors’ job easier.
+But beyond mere completeness, your claim for SSD benefits should be well organized, and thoroughly prepared with the intent of making the file assessors’ job easier.
 The package should be arranged in a logical order that permits the assessor to flow from one document to the next while keeping the narrative of the client’s disability in sharp focus.
 There should be no need for the claim reviewer to go sifting back through previous documents to look for information that supports your claim.

 Overwhelmed State Disability Determination Service Office

-As we mentioned earlier, the first stop on your disability claim’s journey is your state’s DDS office where the preliminary assessment of the file is performed.
+As we mentioned earlier, the first stop on your disability claim journey is your state’s DDS office where the preliminary assessment of the file is performed.
 Unfortunately, depending on where you reside and how many claims are backlogged at your state’s DDS office, it may be weeks or longer before someone even looks at your disability claim.
 If the office is operating under that kind of pressure, it’s possible that very little time will be devoted to your case.
 A cursory look and a quick decision can be bad news for the claimant.

 Appealing After an Initial Denial

 Finally, the worst-case scenario.
 If your disability claim is denied upon its initial review, an appeal will need to be filed within 60 days of your notice of the decision.
-A request for reconsideration will be filed first, but the odds of a reversal of the initial denial on reconsideration is slim.
+A request for reconsideration will be filed first, but the odds of a reversal of the initial denial on reconsideration are slim.

 On the bright side, your back benefit payment would be very substantial when it finally arrives.
-Meanwhile, if this painful delay should occur, your disability lawyer can help you file for Supplemental Security Income (SSI) or other available public benefit programs to tide you over.
+Meanwhile, if this painful delay should occur, your disability advocate can help you file for Supplemental Security Income (SSI) or other available public benefit programs to tide you over.